 We declare a new war against famine and starvation in South Sudan.
 The farm is located along the Nyangdeng River in Majak Bel.
 The land is owned by the Panring Maguil and Akajeeng Yac Ayuel and was granted by my great grandfather to my grandparents in the last century.
 It has been operating for 3 years now, with great outcomes.
-On behalf of my parents I would like to thank and appreciate Panyac Thiangkeer for his generosity in granting these fertile lands to their grand-daughter, Akajeeng Yac Ayuel.
+On behalf of my parents I would like to thank and appreciate Pan-Yaac Thiangkeer for their generosity in granting these fertile lands.

 Every rainy season in August to September the World Food Program’s teams, the researchers and assessment team, travel to my farm and village.
 They sit under the trees in my home state, sometimes they eat together with local people who produce the bumper crops before they finish their research.

 The challenges we are facing currently in this farm and around the villages include a lack of agricultural equipment, agricultural tools, tractors, boots, even bootstraps, oxen, ploughs, wheelbarrows, wiring for fences, a lack of rain and water, dams or water storage, water pumps and hoses, water sprinklers, and sometimes a lack of waterproof wear, shades, and a lack of crops and seeds.
 There’s also a lack of human resources, a lack of funds to fund farmers and workers, and sadly a lack of farming knowledge in what were once farming communities and a farmers’ society, with a lack of farmers’ education and farmers’ professional skills.

 All of these are very costly in South Sudan.
 Hiring a tractor is too expensive, the cost of 1 acre of land is $20000 SSP.